dvachette/FmOS/README.md

 ## Note
-You need to hve qemu and grub installed to run the os.
+You need to have qemu and grub installed to run the os.

 ## License
 This project is licensed under the GNU General Public License v3.0.